How to use the command 'pamtowinicon' (with examples)

 pamtowinicon

-is the output redirection operator that directs the output of the command to a file.path/to/output.ico
+: Redirects the output of the conversion to a file.path/to/output.ico

-Use case 2: Encode images with resolutions smaller than t in the BMP format and all other images in the PNG format
+Use case 2: Encode images with resolutions smaller than a threshold in BMP format, and all other images in PNG format

 Code: